data-intuitive/viash_tutorial_1/100-Introduction/README.md

 By providing some meta-data regarding its functionality and the platform on which you want to run the software, viash can help you:

-  - wrap your script in an executable with a CLI and `--help` functionality,
+  - wrap your script (Bash/R/Python/JavaScript/Scala) as an executable with a CLI and `--help` functionality,

   - seamlessly execute your component natively on the host platform or in a Docker container,